 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-- 1. Open the file disk_out_ref.ex2, load all variables, et Apply (see Exercise 2.5). - 2.
+- 1. Open the file disk_out_ref.ex2, load all variables, et apply (see Exercise 2.5). - 2.
 Make sure disk_out_ref.ex2 is selected in the pipeline browser.
 Change the variable viewed to Temp and change the representation to Volume.

 The solid opaque mesh is replaced with a translucent volume.
-You may notice that when rotating the image is temporarily replaced with a simpler image for performance reasons, which we discuss in more detail later in Chapter 3.
+You may notice that when rotating your object that the rendering is temporarily replaced with a simpler transparent surface for performance reasons.
+We discuss this behavior in more detail later in Chapter 3.